XinhuiLi/xinhuili.github.io/_pages/bookshelf.md

 [Projections](https://www.goodreads.com/en/book/show/55411738) by Karl Deisseroth

 Known as the inventor of optogenetics, Karl described his personal stories with psychiatric patients in poetic language.
-It reminds me that what I am working with every day are not just data points, but unique individuals with their struggles.
+It reminds me that what I am working with every day are not just data points, but unique individuals with their own struggles.

 ---